andreasfor/mvp_ml_delivery-main/README.md

 bronze_df = medallion.imedallion_read_adls_merge_raw_into_bronze_transformation(mnt_path=mnt_path, test_mode=test_mode)
 ```

-### Testing
+### Testing & IDE

-All modules have tests implemented in Nutter.
-And not in PyTest Due to ....
-WRITE HERE
+All modules have tests implemented using the Nutter test framework and code written in Databricks UI.
+However, the initial goal was to develop the code in a proper IDE such as Visual Studio Code and utilize the new Databricks Connection extension, which makes it possible to use the Databricks clusters and storage remotely.
+But because I did not have admin rights, the Databricks Connection extension did not work as intended.
+Therefore, most code and tests were developed in Databricks UI.

 ### ML model